karenetheridge/Hash-Util-FieldHash-Compat/README.md

 [Hash::Util::FieldHash](https://metacpan.org/pod/Hash::Util::FieldHash), [Tie::RefHash](https://metacpan.org/pod/Tie::RefHash), [Tie::RefHash::Weak](https://metacpan.org/pod/Tie::RefHash::Weak).

-# VERSION CONTROL

-This module is maintained using Darcs.
-You can get the latest version from [http://nothingmuch.woobling.org/code](http://nothingmuch.woobling.org/code), and use `darcs send` to commit changes.

 # AUTHOR

-Yuval Kogman <nothingmuch@woobling.org>
+יובל קוג'מן (Yuval Kogman) <nothingmuch@woobling.org>

-# COPYRIGHT
+# COPYRIGHT AND LICENSE

+This software is copyright (c) 2008 by יובל קוג'מן (Yuval Kogman).

-    Copyright (c) 2008 Yuval Kogman.
-All rights reserved This program is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
+This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.